hean01/castio/API.md

 provides information for each defined object within the web API protocol.

-If and object is not valid in a PUT operation, result code 400 will be raised.
+If and object is not valid in a PUT operation, HTTP status code **400** will be returned.

 ## metadata